yt-dlp/yt-dlp/README.md

 Some of yt-dlp's default options are different from that of youtube-dl and youtube-dlc.

-1. The options `--id`, `--auto-number` (`-A`), `--title` (`-t`) and `--literal` (`-l`), no longer work.
+* The options `--id`, `--auto-number` (`-A`), `--title` (`-t`) and `--literal` (`-l`), no longer work.
 See [removed options](#Removed) for details
-1. `avconv` is not supported as as an alternative to `ffmpeg`
+* `avconv` is not supported as as an alternative to `ffmpeg`
-1. The default [output template](#output-template) is `%(title)s [%(id)s].%(ext)s`.
+* The default [output template](#output-template) is `%(title)s [%(id)s].%(ext)s`.
 There is no real reason for this change.
 This was changed before yt-dlp was ever made public and now there are no plans to change it back to `%(title)s.%(id)s.%(ext)s`.
 Instead, you may use `--compat-options filename`
-1. The default [format sorting](sorting-formats) is different from youtube-dl and prefers higher resolution and better codecs rather than higher bitrates.
+* The default [format sorting](sorting-formats) is different from youtube-dl and prefers higher resolution and better codecs rather than higher bitrates.
 You can use the `--format-sort` option to change this to any order you prefer, or use `--compat-options format-sort` to use youtube-dl's sorting order
-1. The default format selector is `bv*+ba/b`.
+* The default format selector is `bv*+ba/b`.
 This means that if a combined video + audio format that is better than the best video-only format is found, the former will be prefered.
 Use `-f bv+ba/b` or `--compat-options format-spec` to revert this
-1. Unlike youtube-dlc, yt-dlp does not allow merging multiple audio/video streams into one file by default (since this conflicts with the use of `-f bv*+ba`).
+* Unlike youtube-dlc, yt-dlp does not allow merging multiple audio/video streams into one file by default (since this conflicts with the use of `-f bv*+ba`).
 If needed, this feature must be enabled using `--audio-multistreams` and `--video-multistreams`.
 You can also use `--compat-options multistreams` to enable both
-1. `--ignore-errors` is enabled by default.
+* `--ignore-errors` is enabled by default.
 Use `--abort-on-error` or `--compat-options abort-on-error` to abort on errors instead
-1. When writing metadata files such as thumbnails, description or infojson, the same information (if available) is also written for playlists.
+* When writing metadata files such as thumbnails, description or infojson, the same information (if available) is also written for playlists.
 Use `--no-write-playlist-metafiles` or `--compat-options no-playlist-metafiles` to not write these files
-1. `--add-metadata` attaches the `infojson` to `mkv` files in addition to writing the metadata when used with `--write-infojson`.
+* `--add-metadata` attaches the `infojson` to `mkv` files in addition to writing the metadata when used with `--write-infojson`.
 Use `--compat-options no-attach-info-json` to revert this
-1. `playlist_index` behaves differently when used with options like `--playlist-reverse` and `--playlist-items`.
+* `playlist_index` behaves differently when used with options like `--playlist-reverse` and `--playlist-items`.
 See [#302](https://github.com/yt-dlp/yt-dlp/issues/302) for details.
 You can use `--compat-options playlist-index` if you want to keep the earlier behavior
-1. The output of `-F` is listed in a new format.
+* The output of `-F` is listed in a new format.
 Use `--compat-options list-formats` to revert this
-1. Youtube live chat (if available) is considered as a subtitle.
+* Youtube live chat (if available) is considered as a subtitle.
 Use `--sub-langs all,-live_chat` to download all subtitles except live chat.
 You can also use `--compat-options no-live-chat` to prevent live chat from downloading
-1. Youtube channel URLs are automatically redirected to `/video`.
+* Youtube channel URLs are automatically redirected to `/video`.
 Either append a `/featured` to the URL or use `--compat-options no-youtube-channel-redirect` to download only the videos in the home page
-1. Unavailable videos are also listed for youtube playlists.
+* Unavailable videos are also listed for youtube playlists.
 Use `--compat-options no-youtube-unavailable-videos` to remove this

 For ease of use, a few more compat options are available:
-1. `--compat-options all` = Use all compat options
+* `--compat-options all`: Use all compat options
-1. `--compat-options youtube-dl` = `--compat-options all,-multistreams`
+* `--compat-options youtube-dl`: Same as `--compat-options all,-multistreams`
-1. `--compat-options youtube-dlc` = `--compat-options all,-no-live-chat,-no-youtube-channel-redirect`
+* `--compat-options youtube-dlc`: Same as `--compat-options all,-no-live-chat,-no-youtube-channel-redirect`

 # INSTALLATION